coffeeringsdesign/IndependentProject2/README.md

 ## Description

-This website uses javascript to guide a visitor through a series of questions that should help them determine which programming language they might be interested in.}
+This website uses javascript to guide a visitor through a series of questions that should help them determine which programming language they might be interested in.

 ## Setup/Installation Requirements